TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Phpdomain.rst

    .. php:method:: handleError($errorLevel, $errorMessage, $errorFile, $errorLine)

       Handles an error.
-      If the error is registered as exceptionalError it will by converted into an exception, to be handledby the configured exceptionhandler.
+      If the error is registered as exceptionalError it will be converted into an exception, to be handled by the configured exceptionhandler.

       Additionally the error message is written to the configured logs.
       If application is backend, the error message is also added to the